The Midland Railway crest

 Although primarily focussing on the Great Western Railway, the Railway Studies Centre in the Passmore Edwards Centre, operated by Devon Libraries, has a substantial amount of information covering the whole of the UK's railways.
 Their web site contains a selection of images from the collection and a link to Devon Libraries' on line catalogue.

-Cambridge Uiversity Map Library
+Cambridge University Map Library

 It may seem somewhat unlikely, but Cambridge University hold a significant trove Midland Railway Engineer's Department papers within their Map Library.
 Their friendly and helpful staff will assist in finding these for you, but this search link should return everything they hold for the Midland Railway as a starting point.